 When unemployment is high, say 9%; the USA would be 12%.
 (9% – 6% = 3%; 3% x 4 = 12%) When unemployment is below 6%, the difference becomes a negative number and the USA results in a tax reduction.
 If the AU is 5.5% the USA results in a 2% reduction in taxes.
 (5.5% - 6% = -0.5%; -0.5% x 4 = -2%).

-When the job creators are successful, they get a tax cut; when they fail, they pay a penalty.
+creators are successful, they get a tax cut; when they fail, they pay a

 .